dhoulder/lizard-evolution/README-NCI.md

 ```

 ### To build and install R packages

+On raijin, R was built with the Intel compilers, so use the Intel compiler setup
+instructions above.
+See `r-package/README.md` for more details.

+### Some possibly useful R packages

+These are not required but may be useful

 ```
-# R was built with the Intel compilers, so we need to use those too

-# If not already loaded, do...
-module load gcc/4.9.0
-module load intel-cc/2018.3.222
-module load gdal/2.2.2
-module load boost/1.64.0
-export BOOST_LIBRARYDIR=$BOOST_LIBRARYDIR/Intel
-# and then...
-module load intel-fc/2018.3.222
-module load R/3.5.1
-module load proj/4.9.3
-export PKG_CXXFLAGS=-std=c++11

 R
 install.packages('yaml')
 # rgdal allows reading/writing common GIS file formats